aws-neuron/aws-neuron-sdk/release-notes/index.rst

 What's New
 ^^^^^^^^^^

-**Overview**: Neuron 2.21.0 introduces support for :ref:`AWS Trainium 2 <trainium2-arch>` and
+**Overview**: Neuron 2.21.0 introduces support for :ref:`AWS Trainium2 <trainium2-arch>` and
 :ref:`Trn2 instances <aws-trn2-arch>`, including the trn2.48xlarge instance type and Trn2
-UltraServer.
+UltraServer (Preview).
 The release adds new capabilities in both training and inference of large-scale models.
 It introduces :ref:`NxD Inference (beta) <introduce-nxd-inference>`, a PyTorch-based library for deployment, :ref:`Neuron Profiler 2.0 (beta) <neuron-profiler-2-0-guide>`, and :ref:`PyTorch 2.5 <introduce-pytorch-2-5>` support across the Neuron SDK, and :ref:`Logical NeuronCore